GM places two engineers on leave in deadly ignition switch probe

 Reuters has confirmed that the engineers are Ray DeGiorgio and Gary Altman.

-Also on Thursday, GM said it will take a higher-than-expected charge of $1.3 billion in the first quarter, primarily to cover the cost of recall-related repairs and courtesy transportation, compared with the previously announced $750-million charge.
+Also on Thursday, GM said it will take a higher-than-expected charge of $1.3 billion (775 million pounds) in the first quarter, primarily to cover the cost of recall-related repairs and courtesy transportation, compared with the previously announced $750-million charge.

 The automaker said U.S. dealers, in addition to replacing ignition switches on the recalled cars, will replace ignition lock cylinders because ignition keys can be removed while the engine is running.
 The issue could cause a vehicle to roll away and crash.